Bird wants you to buy a scooter for $1,300

 Would you buy a scooter?
 Bird thinks so.
 The company is launching a new scooter that anyone can buy.
-The Bird One comes in black, white, and rose, and is available on the company’s website for a whopping $1,300.
+The Bird One comes in black, white, and rose and is available on the company’s website for a whopping $1,300.
 It has a one-year warrantee and can be serviced through Bird’s centers.

 The Bird One follows another scooter the company launched in April called Bird Zero.
 The scooter was introduced as a more robust version of its initial scooter, with weatherproof batteries and more durable parts.
 The company says it can last up to 10 months.

-Note: Correction: This post has been updated to clarify that the new scooters are only meant for personal use, not to be rented back on the platform.